Arda Turan: Eyüpspor

 On 14 April 2023, Turan was appointed as manager of TFF First League club Eyüpspor on a one-and-a-half-year contract.
 His first game in charge, on 16 April, resulted in a 1–0 away loss against Göztepe, completing the game without any shots on target.
 On 7 April 2024, he guided his club to secure promotion to Süper Lig for the first time in their history, after defeating Altay 4–1.
 On the final matchday of the 2023–24 season, the club clinched the division title with a commanding 4–0 away win against Erzurumspor.

 On 25 May 2025, Turan announced his departure from Eyüpspor following the expiration of his contract, after leading the club to a sixth-place finish in their debut season in the top division.

 Shakhtar Donetsk

 On 27 May 2025, Turan became the head coach of Ukrainian club Shakhtar Donetsk, signing a 2-year contract.
+He succeeded Marino Pusic with the objective of reclaiming domestic dominance after the club's third-place finish in the previous season.
+Turan's managerial debut was marked by a record-breaking 6–0 victory over Finnish side Ilves in the UEFA Europa League qualifiers, which established a new club record for the largest margin of victory in European qualification rounds.

+Throughout the 2025–26 season, Turan managed the squad under the constraints of the ongoing war in Ukraine, with the team playing home matches in Lviv and Kraków.
+In an interview, Turan highlighted the psychological resilience of his players, noting instances where the team had to utilize bomb shelters on the eve of matches.
+Tactically, he implemented a high-pressing 4-3-3 system focused on youth development following the departures of key players like Heorhiy Sudakov.
+Notable domestic results included a 7–1 victory over SK Poltava in November 2025 and a 3–0 win against Karpaty Lviv in February 2026, featuring a hat-trick by Lassina Traoré.

+In his first season, he won the league championship and reached the 2025-26 UEFA Conference League semifinals, getting knocked out by Crystal Palace who won the tournament.